 Alpha ProTech Engineered Products, Inc. has a 41.66% ownership interest in a joint venture with Maple Industries and associates, a manufacturer in India, for the production of Building Supply segment products, such as housewrap and synthetic roof underlayment products, in a semi-finished state, and the production of Disposable Protective Apparel segment products.
 The name of the joint venture is Harmony Plastics Private Limited ("Harmony").
-For a description of our relationship with Harmony see Note 6 to the Notes to our consolidated financial statements included in Item 8 of this report.
+For a description of our relationship with Harmony see Note 6 to our consolidated financial statements.
 Harmony has four facilities in India, three owned and one rented.
-The owned facilities consist of (i) a 139,000 square foot building for use in the manufacturing of building products, (ii) a 121,000 square foot facility for use in the manufacturing of coated material and the sewing of proprietary disposable protective apparel, and (iii) a 23,000 square foot facility for use in the sewing of proprietary disposable protective apparel.
+The owned facilities consist of (i) a 139,000 square foot building for use in the manufacturing of building products, (ii) a 121,000 square foot facility for use in the manufacturing of proprietary disposable protective apparel, and (iii) a 23,000 square foot facility for use in the sewing of proprietary disposable protective apparel.
 The rented building is a 159,000 square foot facility for use in the manufacturing of Building Supply segment products.

-We cut, warehouse and ship disposable protective apparel products and face shields in a 60,000 square foot facility in Nogales, Arizona.
+We manufacture, cut, warehouse and ship disposable protective apparel products and face shields in a 137,500 square foot facility in Nogales, Arizona.
 The majority of the apparel products are manufactured by contract manufacturers in Asia and, to a much lesser extent, the face shields are manufactured by a contract manufacturer in Mexico.
 These goods are manufactured pursuant to our specifications and quality assurance guidelines.
 Certain proprietary products are being made in Asia using materials supplied by us.